 - Earn the respect of management and peers by your calm demeanor in difficult situations.

-- Reduce stress for yourself, coworkers, and the public you serve.
+- Reduce stress for yourself, coworkers, and the customers or public you serve.

 By the end of this program, you will be able to: